 This document describes low-level details on how WAL mode is implemented on unix and windows.

 The separate file format description provides details on the structure of a database file and of the write-head log file used in WAL mode.
-But details of the locking protocol and of the format of the WAL-index format are deliberately omitted since those details are left to descretion of individual VFS implementations.
+But details of the locking protocol and of the format of the WAL-index are deliberately omitted since those details are left to discretion of individual VFS implementations.
 This document fills in those missing details for the unix and windows VFSes.

 For completeness, some of the higher level formatting information contains in the file format document and elsewhere is replicated here, when it pertains to WAL mode processing.

 When in active use, the state of a WAL mode database is described by three separate files:

 The format of the main database file is as described in the file format document.
 The file format version numbers at offsets 18 and 19 into the main database must both be 2 to indicate that the database is in WAL mode.
 The main database may have an arbitrary name allowed by the underlying filesystem.
 No special file suffixes are required, though ".db", ".sqlite", and ".sqlite3" seem to be popular choices.

 The write-ahead log or "wal" file is a roll-forward journal that records transactions that have been committed but not yet applied to the main database.
 Details on the format of the wal file are describe in the WAL format subsection of the main file format document.
 The wal file is named by appending the four characters "-wal" to the end of the name of the main database file.
 Except on 8+3 filesystems, such names are not allowed, and in that case the file suffix is changed to ".WAL".
 But as 8+3 filesystems are increasingly rare, that exceptional case can usually be ignored.